FaberTheCatgirl/Kobra/README.md

 ## Ricochet Info

-Ricochet means we can no longer export from in-game, Parasyte is now required that works with Greyhound to allow exporting from newer titles:
+Ricochet means we can no longer export from in-game, Parasyte is now required that works with Kobra to allow exporting from newer titles:

 [https://wiki.codmods.com/docs/parasyte/index](https://wiki.codmods.com/docs/parasyte/index)